Euro 2020 opening marks return of mega-scale sports events - WTMJ

 Associated Press

-The opening match of soccer’s European Championship will be played in the capital of Italy, the first country outside Asia to get struck by the pandemic and the first in the world to implement a nationwide lockdown.
+The opening match of soccer’s European Championship was played in the capital of Italy, the first country outside Asia to get struck by the pandemic and the first in the world to implement a nationwide lockdown.
+Italy delighted the mask-wearing home fans by beating Turkey 3-0, getting all the goals in the second half.

 The tournament represents a major step forward on the path toward recovery after one of the darkest chapters in the continent’s history since World War II.
 More than 1 million Europeans have died in the pandemic, including almost 127,000 Italians.